K7MDL2/KEITHSDR/SDR_RA8875/README.md

     5. SelectFrequency() now monitors for band edges and will BYPASS the BPFs when tuned outside the ham bands.
     6. Comment out "#define SV1AFN_BPF" in the SDR_8875.h file to exclude all code related to the Bandpass filter board in case of any side effects if you do not have a board connected.
     7. Staged PAtten_Set() function in Controls.h for the PE4302 digital step attenuator.
 Need to map it to IO pins TBD.
+    8. For Testing I assigned the NOTCH key to stop updating the spectrum to compare autdio impacts from the SPI bus activity.
+Using a si5351C PLL board's crystal (with a 10MHz OCXO connected but not selected) I noted the SPI clock LED modulating with the audio, worst right on 5 and 10MHz listening to WWV.
+Move a few Hz off frequency and problem gone.
+It was internmittant though.
+Maybe some bleed through interacting.
+Switched to the OCXO later and no problem yet.

 ## 3/20-21/2021